Requirements for the M.S. and Ph.D. Degrees in Geoscience

 There are four possible outcomes of the A&Q exam:

-- Pass: the student demonstrated that she or he is well prepared in terms of both breadth and depth to pursue doctoral research and should proceed with prospectus development and preparation for the Preliminary Exam (orals).
+- Pass: the student demonstrated that she or he is well prepared in terms of both breadth and depth to pursue doctoral research and should proceed with prospectus development and preparation for the Preliminary Exam.

 - Conditional Pass: the student demonstrated that he or she is generally on the way to being fully prepared for doctoral research.
 However, some areas were identified in which the student is encouraged to focus on strengthening his or her knowledge and/or skills in order to be ready for the Preliminary Exam.
-The student may be required to retake the exam or provide additional evidence of qualification (e.g., written documents), as required by the G&E Committee.
+The student may be required to retake the exam up to one additional time, provide additional evidence of qualification (e.g., written documents), or pass additional coursework, as required by the G&E Committee.

 - Program track change: This outcome only applies to those who entered the Ph.D. program with a bachelor’s degree (or a Master’s in a substantially different field).
 In order to continue in his or her studies, the student must first complete a Master’s thesis and then be evaluated for readmission to the Ph.D. program upon successful defense of the Master’s thesis.